BlocProtocol/BLOC-wiki/docs/mining/XMRIG-Guide-cpu-windows.md

 if you want to mine with both your CPU and your GPU you must have both programs open at the same time!

-* start `./xmrig` if you're mining with your CPU,
+* start `xmrig.exe` if you're mining with your CPU,
-* `./xmrig-amd`. if you're mining with an AMD GPU,
+* `xmrig-amd.exe`. if you're mining with an AMD GPU,
-* or `./xmrig-nvidia` if you're mining with a nVidia GPU.
+* or `xmrig-nvidia.exe` if you're mining with a nVidia GPU.

-xmrig should start by default using the config.json placed near the xmrig binary.
+xmrig should start by default using the `config.json` placed near the xmrig binary.

 You can build different config files following different configuration and then start xmrig like this:

 ```
-`./xmrig`--config=my-config.json`
+`xmrig.exe --config=my-config.json`
 ```

 ## **How to check hashrate and results in xmrig**